Jesushilson/Overboard-Chess-AI/docs/architecture.md

 - The Threads have Unidirectional Communication which allows for smooth flow of information.
 It also ensures that no thread depends on receiving a message back from another thread before it continues.
 - Queues act as a buffer make sure there is no issues with relaying information.

-#### Livelock - Livelock happens when 2 threads are not stalled but are constantly reacting to eachother causeing a loop of interation and making no progress.
+#### Livelock - Livelock happens when 2 threads are not stalled but are constantly reacting to eachother causeing a loop of interactions and making no progress.

 **How This Design Avoids Livelock:**
 - No 2 threads react directly to each other.